diogogithub/gnu-social/README.md

 - master    "stable", usually working well
 - nightly   "unstable", most updates, not always working as expected

-To keep it up-to-date, use 'git pull'.
+To keep it up-to-date, use `git pull`.
 Watch for conflicts!

+As in any upgrade, do `not` forget to run `/scripts/upgrade.php`.

 ## Further information